Table of Contents

 When it comes time to pick orders, some warehouse automation solutions involve goods-to-person (GTP), where machines and robots are used to assist human workers in the warehouse picking process.
 Pick-to-light (PLT) systems, which involve barcodes and LED lights, can also be used to improve the speed at which workers locate the right items to pick.

-Additionally, you can make use of the box selection algorithm to ensure that each order is shipped out with the ideal package size so as to reduce dimensional weight and minimize the risk of damage.
+Additionally, you can make use of the box selection algorithm to ensure that each order is shipped out with the ideal package size so as to reduce dimensional weight and minimise the risk of damage.

 Some warehouse automation tools even come with features to determine where to best store inventory to make the most of available space while increasing picking efficiency.